 Data exposure is an event where your personal information or details are publicly posted online for anyone to look up or when the information is accidentally or deliberately leaked and shows up on scam sites, underground sources, and other online venues.
 To see what types of public records may be exposed about you, run one of our free scans, and check out the report summary.

 There are many types of personal, private, and public records that can become exposed such as your business and professional licenses, vital records such as birth, marriage, and divorce records, liens and judgments, bankruptcies, asset information, driving records and driving violations, arrests and police records, court records, criminal records, civil records, and many other types of data.

 Your personal identity profile can become exposed or stolen as part of a data breach.
 An exposed personal profile can be part of exposed or stolen records associated with you and your particular identity profile.
 Your personal profile contains a lot of personally identifiable information about you, such as your DOB, education, employment, relatives, associates, social media profiles, web profiles, online accounts, images, videos, usernames, user IDs, email addresses, and phone numbers.

 Yes, simply run one of our free scans with your information.
 We will show you all available data breach and data exposure incidents for your records that are on the Internet and are associated with your profile.
-We will provide you with a free summary report with all the public records that we can find.
+We will provide you with a free preliminary summary report with all the public records that we can find.
 Use our free scan to check the likelihood that your exposed public records could result in identity theft.